ruby-grape/grape/README.md

 end
 ```

-The `rescue_from` block must return a `Rack::Response` object, call `error!` or re-raise an exception.
+The `rescue_from` handler must return a `Rack::Response` object, call `error!`, or raise an exception (either the original exception or another custom one).
+The exception raised in `rescue_from` will be handled outside Grape.
+For example, if you mount Grape in Rails, the exception will be handle by [Rails Action Controller](https://guides.rubyonrails.org/action_controller_overview.html#rescue).

-The `with` keyword is available as `rescue_from` options, it can be passed method name or Proc object.
+Alternately, use the `with` option in `rescue_from` to specify a method or a `proc`.

 ```ruby
 class Twitter::API < Grape::API